 Over time, the body begins to produce less collagen and elastin, two proteins that are essential for keeping the skin tight and firm.
 Without these two proteins, the skin on the upper eyelids begins to loosen and droop, creating a tired and aged appearance.
 Upper blepharoplasty is a cosmetic procedure that corrects loose sagging skin and excess tissue on the lids.
 During the procedure, an incision on the natural crease of the upper eyelid is created.
 Excess skin and tissue are carefully removed, while the remaining skin and tissue are tightened and lifted to create a softer and more youthful appearance.

 If you are concerned by the appearance of drooping eyelid skin and wish to restore a refreshed and energetic eye appearance, you may be a good candidate for upper blepharoplasty.
+Dr. Ghafouri specializes in eyelid surgery for his Phoenix area patients.

 About Ptosis Repair